amethon/www/_reflections/journal.md

 But I am determined to face these challenges with courage and determination, for I know that the rewards of this journey will be great indeed.
 And who knows what wonders and marvels we may encounter in the depths of the ocean?
 I can hardly wait to find out.

-In any case, I must retire now, for the hour grows late and we depart at dawn.
-Until next time, dear journal.
+In any case, I must retire now, for the hour grows late and I have a busy day tomorrow.

-Sincerely,
+Until next time,

 Jules Verne